adamblumoff/debate-bench/docs/troubleshooting.md

 - **Incremental append errors**: Confirm `results/run_<tag>/config_snapshot/cli_args.json` and `effective_selection.json` exist, and that the new model ID is present in `configs/models.yaml`.

 ## CLI UX
 - **Curses wizard not available**: The CLI falls back to prompt-based selection.
-You can also disable it with `--no-tui-wizard`.
+You can also disable it with `--ui prompts` or `--ui none`.
 - **Terminal colors garbled**: Rich output uses ANSI colors; set `TERM=xterm-256color` or run with `NO_COLOR=1` to disable colors.
 - **Live view flicker**: Refresh is throttled, but on slow terminals you can disable Rich color via `NO_COLOR=1` to reduce redraw cost.